Leo-Yu-Wu/HealthBench-Evaluation-Pipeline-Local-Medical-Models-Gemini-Judge/README.md

     * Ensure `--tensor-parallel-size 2` is set if using 2 GPUs.

     * If using older GPUs (non-Ada), add `--quantization bitsandbytes` to the vLLM command.
+* Other Errors:
+  * Please refer to the [Simple Evals](https://github.com/openai/simple-evals) documentation.
 ## Acknowledgements & Citations